| dpakes {spatstat.random} | R Documentation |

 for a homogeneous Poisson point process in two-dimensional space

-with intensity \lambda
+with intensity \lambda,

 the standard Gaussian kernel estimator of intensity

-, evaluated at any fixed location u
+with bandwidth \sigma, evaluated at any fixed location u,

 has the same distribution as (\lambda/\zeta) X